 Meetings and Submissions

 The IACUC meets once each month.
-Scheduled meetings are posted here as well as the IACUC Home Page.
+Scheduled meetings are posted here as soon as there are set.
 Regularly scheduled meetings that fall on a University holiday are ordinarily rescheduled.
 The IACUC Chair may convene additional meetings as needed.

 The TTU Policy requires that the use of all live vertebrate animals for research, instruction, demonstration, production, or maintenance purposes by TTU faculty, whether the animals are located in facilities at TTU or elsewhere, be approved by the IACUC in advance of their usage.
 Investigators/instructors who wish to use live vertebrate animals in one or more of the activities listed above are required to submit an animal use form (AUF) for IACUC review.
 When the form is submitted to the IACUC may depend on the funding agency (e.g., if IACUC approval is required prior to scientific peer review) or on the investigator's/instructor's preference; notably, approval by the IACUC is a prerequisite not only for animal usage but also for establishment of an account for a funded project involving animal usage.
 To avoid delay in receipt of an account, investigators may prefer to submit an animal use form to the ACUC office well in advance of knowing the outcome of a proposal relative to funding.